-"configura A serialized external configuration object tion" "registrati A serialized external registration id on" "package" A serialized external package id "manifest A valid file path or HTTP path DirPath" "webPath A value HTTP path to a directory "tracking" "true" or "false" "forceRevi "true" or "false" ew" "regForCr "true" or "false" edit" "cc" CultureCode to choose a delivery language. (e.g., 'en', 'fr'.
-Note, this functionality is not turned on by default.) "startSco" An Item Identifier that identifies a SCO in the manifest.
+"configura A serialized external configuration object tion" "registrati A serialized external registration id on"

+"package" A serialized external package id

+'''

+"manifest

+DirPath"A valid file path or HTTP path

+DirPath""webPath

+"A value HTTP path to a directory"tracking""true" or "false""forceRevi

+ew""true" or "false""regForCr

+edit""true" or "false""cc"CultureCode to choose a delivery language.

+(e.g., 'en', 'fr'.
+Note, this functionality is not

+turned on by default.)"startSco"An Item Identifier that identifies a SCO in

+the manifest.

+'''